imaginaryusername/Reusable_specs/reusable_addresses.md

 **Receiving: Onchain direct**

 If onchain direct sending is used, receiving is relatively straightforward.
-The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the inputs has double-sha256 that match his payment code's suffix since he was last online.
-This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case suffix length = 8 bits; recovery servers may choose to deny excessively short suffix lengths), and less if longer suffix length is specified.
+The recipient shall connect to a Recovery Server and attempt to download all transactions where at least one of the inputs has double-sha256 that match his payment code's prefix since he was last online.
+This will cost bandwidth that is approximately 1/256 of downloading the full blockchain (in the case prefix length = 8 bits; recovery servers may choose to deny excessively short prefix lengths), and less if longer prefix length is specified.

-Upon receiving subscribed transactions, the wallet can then attempt, for each input where double-sha256 suffix matches its paycode and is one of the qualifying type (P2PKH or P2SH-multisig), to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching double-sha256 suffix.
+Upon receiving subscribed transactions, the wallet can then attempt, for each input where double-sha256 prefix matches its paycode and is one of the qualifying type (P2PKH or P2SH-multisig), to derive common secret c from scan_privkey, outpoint spent by that input and the first public key embedded in each input with a matching double-sha256 prefix.
 If no output addresses match R'<sub>0</sub> = CKDpub(R,cG,0), move on to another matching input; if no inputs are left in the transaction, discard the transaction.
 If an addresses R'<sub>0</sub> is found, another address R'<sub>1</sub> is derived from that input and attempted to match available outputs, until no more addresses can be found for a given i.
 This step can also be performed by specialized, trusted servers entrusted with scan privkeys.

 Upon obtaining transactions filtered by the scan_privkey, the receiving wallet then stores it locally and assign a spending keypairs R'<sub>i</sub> and h<sub>i</sub> = [CKDpriv](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Private_parent_key_rarr_private_child_key)(f,c,i) to it.
 Funds are now available to be spent.